collijk/mslt_port/doc/src/tutorial/simulation.rst

 This will generally comprise:

-1. The baseline population demographics;
+1. The baseline population demographics (age, sex, cohort size);
 2. An all-cause mortality rate (ACMR); and
 3. A years lost due to disability (YLD) rate.